harrytabb2001/Cepheid-Variables/README.md

+### Note
+Due to the amount of images in Cepheid Lab Notebook.pdf, it can struggle to load.
+To view it in full, please download.
 # Cepheid Variables
 ## Summary
 Fifth lab experiment from my second year undergraduate in Physics at The University of Manchester.